tkesgar/reine/README.md

 ### Providing initial value

-If an initial value is available, it can be passed into the SWR instance:
+If an initial value is provided, the state will start as "fresh".
+This avoids the first call to be delayed.

 ```ts
 const fetchMyInfo = createSWR(() => fetchData("/api/user/winner/info"), {